Battle of Giedraičiai: Polish casualties

-During the fighting of November 17–21, the Polish material losses included a smashed armored car, 2 machine guns, about 20,000 rifle cartridges, several artillery shell carriages.
-At least 60 prisoners were taken, with many more Polish soldiers that became stragglers that the Lithuanians could not capture due to the fewness of their soldiers.
-In the vicinity of Giedraičiai, at least 30 Polish dead were counted, with many more unidentified and not explained.
-The number of wounded Polish soldiers is also unclear and 11 seriously wounded Polish soldier were captured by Lithuanians.
+The fighting destroyed a smashed armored car, 2 machine guns, about 20,000 rifle cartridges, and several artillery shell carriages.
+60 prisoners of war were taken, with Polish stragglers that evaded capture being left behind.
+In the vicinity of Giedraičiai, at least 30 Polish dead were counted, with an unknown amount unidentified.
+The count of wounded is unknown, but 11 seriously wounded soldiers were captured by Lithuanians.